hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Note that in Elastic UI I do not (by design) scale fonts, since most of the time this is a dumb thing to do.

 [13:22:52](#R_mpuRwqCRbktphlp8WKXckMTvyo3BaPJE3s1969Ud4) <nomadics_twitter (Jason Cunliffe)>:
-Very helpful all the above Ì†ΩÌ±çÔ∏èÌ†ΩÌ±çÔ∏è
+Very helpful all the above üëçÔ∏èüëçÔ∏è

 [13:24:43](#FkY6x7n32gnejiwH8vBpPnMjU-EWgL-Xvb3J1vm0F4g) <nomadics_twitter (Jason Cunliffe)>:
 Much of my work has been around maps.
 So vector graphics and typography that can fit well on demand is essential.